weazel02/Blackjack/README.md

 How to Run:

-1. Download project files
+1. Download project files and enter the Blackjack directory
-2. npm install http-server -g
+2. '''npm install http-server -g'''
 This will install http-server globally so that it may be run from the command line.
-3. cd into Black Jack
+3. '''cd''' into Black Jack directory
-4. Run http-server from the command line
+4. Run '''http-server''' from the command line
 5. Navigate to http://localhost:8080

 Usage: